geoffrey-diederichs/ROP_Emporium/README.md

 ## [pivot](./07_pivot)

-Moving the stack to another location in memory.
+Moving the stack to another location in memory to do a ret2lib.